silversub/terraform/about.md

 <dl>
 <dt>Resources</dt>
 <dd>Resources are infrastructure components or services that you can provision in a cloud environment.
-Typical examples are bare metal servers, virtual servers, auto-scaling groups, load balancers, or software-defined networking components.
+Typical examples are Bare Metal servers, virtual servers, auto-scaling groups, load balancers, or software-defined networking components.
 Every cloud provider supports different types of resources that you can provision with Terraform. </dd>
 <dt>Terraform configuration</dt>
 <dd>A Terraform configuration is a set of files that define which resources you want to provision with a specific cloud provider.
 You can write Terraform configurations in HashiCorp Configuration Language(HCL) or JSON syntax.</dd>
 </dl>